Alcohol and Drugs

 See University Policy SY12 for additional information.

 University policy prohibits the possession, carrying, or use of any weapon, firearm, explosive, firework, or paintball device in any campus building or facility or in any vehicle on campus.
-Storage of any of the aforementioned anywhere on campus is also prohibited.
-The University Police on the Hazleton Campus has no facilities available to store any weapon, firearm, etc.
+Storage of any of the aforementioned anywhere on campus other than with Police Services is prohibited.
+The University Police at Penn State Hazleton do have facilities available to store any weapon, firearm, etc.